Sabrinasaunders/outfit-organizer/README.md

 ## Collaborators

-This project was a collaboration between Aaron Ho, Aster Oliva, Sabrina Saunders and Elizabeth Lu.
+This project was a collaboration between Aaron Ho, Aster Oliva, and Sabrina Saunders.

 ## Resources